Building applications for removal of structures

 Gympie, Qld 4570

-Once building approval has been granted, a development application decision notice and approved plans will be sent to the applicant.
+Once building approval has been granted, a development application decision notice and approved plans will be sent to you.

 The final inspection checks on any previous outstanding items and the collection of certificates and form 15's/16's for such items as termite protection, wet area membrane installation, glazing, and certification of engineer designed elements such as roof trusses.